-2.2.2 Conditional convergence
+2.2.2: Conditional Convergence

-A wide array of studies has noted the existence of conditional convergence, which essentially implied that economies would have different levels of economic growth in the long run (Acemoglu and Robinson 2009; Durlauf et al. 2005).
-Pesaran (2007) noted that beta-convergence is not a useful criterion for the analysis of output convergence within a given economy or cross-country output convergence once the stochastic nature of the technological process is taken into account.
+A wide array of studies has noted the existence of conditional convergence, which essentially implied that economies would have different levels of economic growth in the long run (Acemoglu 2009, Durlauf, Johnson and Temple 2005).
+Pesaran (2007) noted that beta convergence is not a useful criterion for the analysis of output convergence within a given economy or cross-country output convergence once the stochastic nature of the technological process is taken into account.
 To overcome this problem, he suggested the use of pair-wise output gaps for testing the cross-country convergence.
 He proposed the probabilistic version of output convergence, for which the converging economies need not be identical in all respects (saving rates, population growths and initial endowments.
-He suggested the use of log per capita output gap (which is useful in stochastic Solow-type growth models) rather than per capita output gap (which is more useful in studying cross-country income inequality).
-According to him, log per capita output gap should be a stationary process for two countries to be convergent.
-His findings showed no evidence of log per capita output convergence at a global level.
-However, there was some evidence of club convergence, which referred to countries with pair-wise output gaps that were stationary with a constant mean.
+He suggested the use of log per capita output gap (which is useful in stochastic Solow type growth models) rather than per capita output gap (which is more useful in studying cross the investment ratio, international openness and improvements in terms of trade has positive effects on growth, initial fertility rate and inflation rate had negative impact on growth.
+Further, he found that China's growth since 1990 has been quite impressive.
+Nonetheless, it cannot escape the 'iron law of convergence'; the results showed significant negative convergence co-efficient for China.